Riesz transform via heat kernel and harmonic functions on non-compact manifolds: Introduction

 \begin{defn}[Poincar\'e inequality] We say that a Poincar\'e inequality holds on ends ($(P_2^E)$, for short) of $M$, if there exists $C>0$ such that for any ball $B$ with $2B\cap M_0=\emptyset$, and each $f\in C^1(\bar B)$,

 \end{defn}

-Our first main result provides a solution to Question \ref{question-gp}.
-Notice that our assumptions below are much weaker than $(D)$ plus $(P_2)$, or equivalently $(LY)$ estimates. \begin{thm} Assume that $(D_{N})$ and $(RD_n)$ hold on $M$ with $2<n\le N<\infty$.
+Our first main result provides a solution to Question \ref{question-gp} for $p\in (2,n)$.
+Notice that, under the doubling condition, our assumptions $(UE)$ and $(P^E_2)$ below are much weaker than $(P_2)$.
+For example, $(UE)$ and $(P^E_2)$ hold on a manifold obtained by gluing two copies of Eulcidean space $\rr^n$ together, $n\ge 2$, while $(P_2)$ does not hold; see \cite{ca07,ca16,cch06,cd99,gh08} for instance. \begin{thm} Assume that $(D_{N})$ and $(RD_n)$ hold on $M$ with $2<n\le N<\infty$.
 Suppose that $(UE)$ and $(P^E_2)$ hold.
 Let $p\in (2,n)$.
 Then the following statements are equivalent.

-(i) $(R_p)$ holds.
+(i) $(R_p)$ holds;

-(ii) $(G_p)$ holds.
+(ii) $(G_p)$ holds;

 (iii) $(RH_p)$ holds, where $(RH_p)$ means that there exists $C>0$ such that for any ball $B$ with radius $r_B$ and any harmonic function $u$ on $3B$, it holds

 \end{thm}

 \begin{rem}\rm (i) Under assumptions of the theorem, $(R_p)$ holds for all $p\in (1,2]$ from Coulhon-Duong \cite{cd99}, and does not hold for any $p\ge N$, if the manifold has at least two ends, by Carron \cite[Theorem C]{ca16}.